 - If so, how do you propose to address them?

+All students should provide a personal statement within their application.
 The personal statement is your opportunity to tell us more about yourself and your suitability for the research degrees programme.
 You should demonstrate your enthusiasm for your topic of research and the skills you have gained from your academic studies and other life/work experience.
 We suggest you include the following: